ccckmit/c6e/README.md

 $ c6e <file>
 ```

+Comment:

+1. c6e run file in [electron.js render process](https://github.com/electron/electron/blob/master/docs/tutorial/quick-start.md#renderer-process) .
-Comment: if your code do not call c6 chart library, just use the `node <file>` to run it
+2. If your code do not call chart library, just use the `node <file>` to run it

 ## Demo